ChryssaNab/Machine_Learning-AUEB/README.md

 # Machine_Learning-AUEB

 The current project is implemented in the context of the course "Machine Learning" in the Department of Informatics (AUEB).
-The aim of the project is to familiarize the students with Machine Learning algorithms such as Feedforward Neural Networks for supervised learning and Expectation-Maximization algorithm for unsupervised learning using NumPy.
+Its objective is to introduce students to key Machine Learning algorithms, including Feedforward Neural Networks for supervised learning and Expectation-Maximization algorithm for unsupervised learning, all implemented from scratch using NumPy.

 ### 1st Assignment: [Feedforward Neural Network for Image Classification](https://github.com/ChryssaNab/Machine_Learning-AUEB/tree/master/NN-NumPy)
 1. [Project Description](NN-NumPy/Proj1_NN_Description.pdf)